arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Summary"></a>
 ## Summary ##

- By completing this hands-on lab, you have reviewed the basic elements of Service Bus Queues, Topics and Subscriptions.
-You have seen how to send and retrieve messages through a Queue and how to create Topics and Subscriptions to it.
-Finally, you learned how to apply Expression Filters and Rule Actions to Subscriptions to distribute your messages that matched those rules.
+ By completing this hands-on lab, you have reviewed the basic elements of Service Bus topics and subscriptions.
+You have seen how to create topics and subscriptions, send messages to a topic and receive messages from subscriptions.
+Finally, you learned how to apply expression filters and rule actions to subscriptions to distribute your messages that matched those rules.